 JINSAI SORAI NORINAGA: THREE CLASSICAL PHILOLOGISTS OF MID- TOKUGAWA JAPAN published in January 1983 is an English translation of the late Prof. YOSHIKAWA Kōjirō’s work focusing on three mid-Tokugawa thinkers, Itō Jinsai, Ogyū Sorai and Motoori Norinaga, who led the way in developing a “philological” approach for appreciating life and culture in ancient China and Japan.

-AN INTRODUCTION TO BUDDHISM published in July 1987 is the English version of Bukkyō nｙūmon by Dr. TAKASAKI Jikido, one of Japan’s leading scholars of Indian philosophy, especially Mahāyāna Buddhism.
+AN INTRODUCTION TO BUDDHISM published in July 1987 is the English version of Bukkyō nｙūmon by the late Dr. TAKASAKI Jikido, one of Japan’s leading scholars of Indian philosophy, especially Mahāyāna Buddhism.

 HISTORY OF PROTESTANTISM IN CHINA: THE INDIGENIZATION OF CHRISTIANITY published in March 2000 is a revised and enlarged English version of Chūgoku Kirisutokyō-shi kenkyū by the late Dr. YAMAMOTO Sumiko.

 THE EDO PERIOD: EARLY MODERN AND MODERN IN JAPANESE HISTORY published in January 2006 is an English version of Edo jidai to wa nanika－Nihon shijō ni okeru kinsei to kindai (pub.
-1992) by BITŌ Masahide, a leading scholar in the field of Tokugawa intellectual history.
+1992) by the late Dr. BITŌ Masahide, a leading scholar in the field of Tokugawa intellectual history.